 For additional information on this process, please refer to Restricting Student Access with Permission Labels.

-Perhaps your school has a code of conduct that students must agree to in order to participate in on-campus interviews.
-You could create a label in Handshake called “eligible for oci”, set this label as an interview permission label, then add a survey in Handshake with the information students need to read over (some schools make this a short answer where students “sign” their name to agree”, and add “eligible for oci” as a completion label.
-As students complete the survey, the label is automatically applied to their profiles, and they will automatically be able to utilize on-campus interviews.
+Perhaps your institution has a code of conduct that students must agree to in order to participate in on-campus interviews.
+You could create a label in Handshake called “eligible for oci”, set this label as an interview permission label, then add a survey in Handshake with the information students need to read over (some institutions make this a short answer where students “sign” their name to agree”), and add “eligible for oci” as a completion label.
+As students complete the survey, the label is automatically applied to their profiles, and they will automatically be able to utilise on-campus interviews.

 Qualifications / Required Labels